forrestxu123/Android-Framework-System-Design/README.md

 # Exploring the Depths: A Comprehensive Dive into Android Framework Architecture
 This document serves as a comprehensive guide, delving into the details of the key components of the Android system.
-By explaining the fundamental principles inherent to the Android Framework System, it aims to empower readers with practical knowledge.
-Whether you're a seasoned developer or a job seeker preparing for interviews, the document provided here is crafted to be both informative and highly applicable to your daily tasks.
-The purpose of this document is to explore the inner workings of Android, unravel complexities, and gain a deeper understanding of the Android framework."
+By explaining the fundamental principles inherent to the Android Framework System, it is designed to provide practical knowledge.
+Whether you're a seasoned developer, a job seeker preparing for Android domain knowledge or system design interviews, this document is crafted to be both informative and highly applicable to your daily tasks.
+The purpose of this document is to explore the inner workings of Android, break down complexities, and gain a deeper understanding of the Android framework.
 The key components we are going to introduce include:

 [- Android Inter-Process Communication (IPC):](#a)